Tips For Teaching Public Speaking to EFL Students

-It is possible to give a good speech written by others if you are completely knowledgeable of the topic of discussion.
-Many Presidents have delivered outstanding speeches prepared by ghost writers.
+It is possible to give a good speech written by others if you are completely knowledgeable about the topic of discussion.
+Many Presidents have delivered outstanding speeches prepared by ghostwriters.
 The problem arises when you know nothing or next to nothing about a topic of a speech written by someone else.
 This often happens when teachers write speeches for students on Western holidays and customs which are many times foreign to EFL learners not in Western countries.

 2. Understand Your Audience

 Teachers must stress to speech givers that they must know the interests and needs of their audience.
 When a fifth grader is giving a speech, he or she should be aware that his or her audience will consist of students in grades 1-12.
-Therefore, the student should prepare a speech on a topic which will be interesting and entertaining for all listeners.
+Therefore, the student should prepare a speech on a topic that will be interesting and entertaining for all listeners.
 As an example, all students like playing games.
-Hence, a good speech writer and presenter could choose a game which interests most students and show them how to play it.
+Hence, a good speechwriter and presenter could choose a game that interests most students and shows them how to play it.